tcsung/Sentrifugo_report/README.md

 - mutt
 - Postfix and configured for send email

-Provide information for below variables :
+Provide information for below variables :\n
 $password for your database password
 $database for your database name
 $sender for your sender email address